-The effective first day of coverage is the first day of the month of application unless retroactive coverage is approved.
+The effective first (1st) day of coverage is the first (1st) day of the month of application unless retroactive coverage is approved.
 Coverage will end on the last day of the month eligibility ceases.

-EXCEPTION: For individuals in the Adult Expansion Group, coverage will end the last day of the month before their 65th birthday.
+EXCEPTION: For individuals in the Adult Expansion Group, coverage will end the last day of the month before their sixty-fifth (65th) birthday.

-- Note: When a caseworker is informed that an ARKids A recipient is an inpatient on his/her 19th birthday, eligibility will continue until the end of the inpatient stay, provided the recipient remains income eligible.
+Note: When an ARKids A recipient is an inpatient on their nineteenth (19th) birthday, eligibility will continue until the end of the inpatient stay, provided the recipient remains income eligible.
 Recipients with severe disabilities will be referred to Social Security for SSI determination.
-This special continuation of coverage only applies to ARKids A. ARKids B recipients cannot receive coverage past their 19th birthday. - 2.
-AABD Eligibility Groups (Nursing Facility, Home and Community Based Waivers, TEFRA, Medicare Savings Program: ARSeniors and SSI Related Groups)
+This special continuation of coverage only applies to ARKids A. ARKids B recipients cannot receive coverage past their nineteenth (19th) birthday.

+2. AABD Eligibility Groups (Nursing Facility, Home and Community Based Waivers, TEFRA, Medicare Savings Program: ARSeniors and SSI Related Groups)

 An individual's coverage period may begin or end on any day of the month.
-When eligibility is established, the effective first day of coverage is the date of application, unless retroactive coverage is approved or one of the exceptions listed below applies.
+When eligibility is established, the effective first (1st) day of coverage is the date of application, unless retroactive coverage is approved or one (1) of the exceptions listed below applies.
 For most categories, coverage may be terminated at any time within the month eligibility ceases.
-The end date of eligibility will be the last day of the 10-day notice period, unless the recipient requests a hearing within the advance notice period.
+The end date of eligibility will be the last day of the notice period, unless the recipient requests a hearing within the advance notice period.